Houston and Puerto Rico: How to Volunteer

 OPC Disaster Response was mobilized in Texas, Florida, and Puerto Rico, following Hurricanes Harvey, Irma, and Maria, in August and September 2017.

-- Since that time, hurricane relief teams have served continuously in Houston, Texas, but a 3-month hiatus is now scheduled to being in July 2018.
+- Since that time, hurricane relief teams have served continuously in Houston, Texas, except for the current brief haitus.

 - Local hurricane relief efforts were completed in Naples, Florida, and Key West, Florida, by the end of 2017.

 - It took many months for the island's infrastructure - power, water, roads, cell coverage, internet access, etc. - to be restored by local authorities.

 - The Presbytery of New Jersey, to which the OPC churches in Puerto Rico OPC belong, has kept in close touch with the churches and made several visits.